populr/populr_api_dotnet/README.md

 # Populr.me API .NET

+## Setup

 We've created a wrapper for the Populr API that makes it easy to use in .NET environments.
 To get started, take a look at the files in the Populr folder.
 You can add this project to your workspace as a dependency, or integrate the files directly into your project.
 The source makes extensive use of RestSharp, an open-source solution for REST service interfaces in .NET.

+RestSharp is included as a submodule.
+To pull it into the project after you pull from git, run `git submodule update`.
+You may have to remove the RestSharp project reference and add it again.

 The PopulrAPIConsole project shows an example use of the API.
 The important parts of the sample are explained below.

 ## Performing Common Tasks